-Hemlock is a great wood that works well with machines and hand tools.
-Mostly Hemlock is used to make boxes, roofing, crates, light framing, and other sign construction items.
+Hemlock is commonly used for making boxes, roofing, crates, light framing, and other construction items.

 But that’s just a quick snapshot.

-So, in this article, we are taking a detailed look at is Hemlock a hardwood, how hard is Hemlock, Hemlock wood characteristics, its uses of Hemlock and how strong is Hemlock wood as well.
+So, in this article, I’ll take a detailed look at is Hemlock a hardwood, how hard is Hemlock, Hemlock wood characteristics, its uses of Hemlock and how strong is Hemlock wood as well.

 Let’s dive in!